Professor Andrews is on leave for the 20-21 academic year.

 Professor Andrews is accepting both M.A. and Ph.D. students.

-He will be on sabbatical in academic year 2020-'21, but will remain in the Denver-Boulder area and will be available to meet with students.
 He is particularly interested in mentoring graduate students in the fields of U.S. environmental history, the history of the North American West, animal history, and Indigenous American history.